kausthubh-coder/shru/docs/realtime-agent.md

 ### Debug overlays

-- “Show Context” displays the last `view_context` JSON and screenshot sent to the model.
+- “Show Context” displays the last `workspace_context` JSON and screenshot sent to the model.
 - “Show Calls” displays structured tool start/done/error with rid, timings, and small payload previews.
 - Use these to verify the model saw the correct viewport and actually called a tool before you suspect the prompt.